PapaTutuWawa/moxxy/README.md

 Clone using `git clone --recursive https://github.com/Polynomdivision/moxxyv2.git`.

 In order to build Moxxy, you need to have [Flutter](https://docs.flutter.dev/get-started/install) set up.
-Due to not yet merged code in Flutter, you are required to use a version of 2.13.0-0.1.pre or greater.
 If you are running NixOS or using Nix, you can also use the Flake at the root of the repository by running `nix develop` to get a development shell including everything that is needed.

 Before building Moxxy, you need to generate all needed data classes.
 To do this, run